Cartography of Asia: Antiquity

-Babylon in Southwest Asia is featured at the center of the earliest known ancient world maps, beginning with the Babylonian world map of the 6th century BCE.
+Babylon in West Asia is featured at the center of the earliest known ancient world maps, beginning with the Babylonian world map of the 6th century BCE.
 This clay tablet presents a localized map of Babylon that includes rivers, surrounding terrain, an encircling ocean, and outer "islands" arranged in a seven-point star pattern.

 In classical Greek geography, "Asia" was identified as one of the three major landmasses, alongside Europe and Libya.
 Geographic knowledge of Asia became more detailed during the Hellenistic period, particularly in the Ptolemy world map.
 Cartography of India can be traced to early navigational charts and architectural plans for construction.

 By the 2nd century BCE, Chinese geography during the Han dynasty reflected awareness of Turkestan, a region where Hellenistic Greek and Han Chinese spheres of influence overlapped.

 Middle Ages

 In medieval T and O maps, Asia makes for half the world's landmass, with Africa and Europe accounting for a quarter each.
 With the High Middle Ages, Southwest and Central Asia receive better resolution in Muslim geography, and the 11th century map by Mahmud al-Kashgari is the first world map drawn from a Central Asian point of view.
 In the same period, European explorers of the Silk Road like William Rubruck and Marco Polo increase geographical knowledge of Asia in the west, in particular establishing that the Caspian Sea is not connected to the northern ocean.

-Chinese exploration by medieval times extends Chinese geographical knowledge to the Indian Ocean, the Arabian peninsula and East Africa as well as Southeast Asia.
+Chinese exploration by medieval times extends Chinese geographical knowledge to the Indian Ocean, the Arabian Peninsula and East Africa as well as Southeast Asia.